 HONORING SUPERIOR ACADEMIC PERFORMANCE

-- Achieve a grade point average of at least 3.4 for admission to the honors program.
+- Achieve and maintain a grade point average of at least 3.4 for admission and continuation in the honors program.

 - Complete a minimum of three honors-level General Education courses during the pre-major curriculum.